-But the amplifiers that often made those guitars come to life have received far less attention in the marketplace, even though the role they played in crafting groundbreaking tones may have been just as significant.
+But the guitar amplifiers that often made those guitars come to life have received far less attention in the marketplace, even though the role they played in crafting groundbreaking tones may have been just as significant.
 Sure, Marshall has made signature models for Slash and Joe Satriani, and Fender has done likewise for Eric Clapton, George Benson, The Edge and, most recently, Chris Stapleton.
 But it’s fair to say that dead-nuts-accurate reissues of iconic artist amplifiers have been fewer and farther between.

 That changed big time in January 2019, when the Sundragon combo made its debut at Winter NAMM in a limited run of 50 hand-built models — at $12,500 a piece — that duplicate the circuit elements of the late-’50s Supro Coronado that Jimmy Page used on Led Zeppelin’s first album.
 The Sundragon project is a partnership between New York amp maker Mitch Colby and musician/producer/guitar collector Perry Margouleff, the latter of whom has known Page for more than 35 years.
 It was this personal relationship that opened the door to a deep exploration of the amplifier Page used to create his groundbreaking tones on “Good Times, Bad Times, “You Shook Me,” Communication Breakdown” et al.

 As Margouleff relates, “Jimmy told me that when he got to Led Zeppelin, he realized that, compared to all his other little amps, the Supro’s sound was really unique, so he chose to use it for the first Led Zeppelin album and some other recordings, and kept using it throughout his career.”